Patater/modern-cmake/chapters/features/modules.md

 # Useful Modules

-There are a ton of [modules] in CMake; but some of them are more useful than others.
+There are a ton of useful modules in CMake's «cmake:module» collection; but some of them are more useful than others.
 Here are a few highlights.

-## [CMakeDependentOption]
+## «module:CMakeDependentOption»

 This adds a command `cmake_dependent_option` that sets an option based on another set of variables being true.
 It looks like this: